RafaUresti/cis551-project2-ids/trunk/README.txt

 	  the UDPSession described below.
 	- For Stream rules, the stream bytes are concatenated real-time in order to provide a string to compare.
 The rules are compared against the string being built with each packet received.
+A rule can only be violated once per session, that way it is not flagged multiple times for the same violation.

 TCPSession - Class that keeps track of a TCP session.
 This class ensures that packets are ordered correctly, that a sent packet is not processed a second